Fort Myers - Islands, Beaches and Neighborhoods

 KIND FACTORS

 This is no secret treasure, mind you.
-Limited beach development and conservation has preserved the beauty of these beaches that draw nearly 5 million visitors annually.
-One in five jobs in the county is supported by tourism, with 26 percent of tourist tax collected (approx. $10 million annually) used to maintain these world class beaches.
-And, the local residents and businesses help make Fort Myers kind and clean - in fact, Lee County was just named the top recycling county in Forida by the Florida Department of Environmental Protection.
-"The amount of material Lee County residents recycled in 2021 would be enough to fill 168 football fields with material 70 feet high.
-The County credits the strong participation to both residents and businesses who have allowed the County to meet and exceed the state’s 75% recycling goal every year since 2017" according to Douglass Whitehead, Lee County Solid Waste Director.
+Limited beach development and conservation has preserved the beauty of these beaches that draw nearly five million visitors annually.
+One in five jobs in the county is supported by tourism, with 26 percent of tourist tax collected (approx. $10 million annually) used to maintain these world-class beaches.
+And, the local residents and businesses help make the greater Fort Myers area kind and clean - in fact, Lee County is ranked third among Florida’s 67 counties by the Florida Department of Environmental Protection.
+“The amount of material Lee County residents and businesses recycled in 2024 would be enough to fill 310 football fields 10 feet high,” said Kylar Johnson, who spearheads Lee County Solid Waste recycling program.
+“Recycling credit comes from curbside programs, business recycling, yard waste, construction and demolition debris, scrap metal, and energy recovery at the Waste-to-Energy plant in Buckingham.
+Thank you to our residents, visitors, and businesses for helping us build a cleaner, greener Lee County!”

 This program’s environmental guidelines enable the hospitality industry to evaluate operations, set goals and take specific actions to continuously improve environmental performance.
 It’s not just seasonal sun-seekers that drive the need for sustainability, 95 percent of locals have agreed the Lee County Sustainability Plan is necessary for the future growth of the community.
 Recently, Conservation 20/20, along with other government agencies, has worked to conserve 120,000 acres of natural habitat for, not only beach dwellers, but protected species in the area including Burrowing owls (largest pop. in Florida), manatee, Loggerhead sea turtles and the Gopher tortoise.